Galib-23/ai-formbuilder/README.md

-# Smart Forms
+# Formify

-Smart Forms is an AI-powered form builder that allows users to create, customize, and manage forms with ease.
-Powered by AI, users can simply provide a prompt about the type of form they need, and Smart Forms will generate it.
+Formify is an AI-powered form builder that allows users to create, customize, and manage forms with ease.
+Powered by AI, users can simply provide a prompt about the type of form they need, and Formify will generate it.
 Users can sign up for free and create up to 3 forms, or upgrade to the Pro version for unlimited form creation.

 ## Features